grafana/k6/CONTRIBUTING.md

 (ﾉ◕ヮ◕)ﾉ*:・ﾟ✧

 Before you begin, make sure to familiarize yourself with the [Code of Conduct](CODE_OF_CONDUCT.md).
-If you've previously contributed to other open source project, you may recognize it as the classic [contributor covenant](http://contributor-covenant.org/).
+If you've previously contributed to other open source project, you may recognize it as the classic [Contributor Covenant](http://contributor-covenant.org/).

 If you want to chat with the team or the community, you can join our Slack team: [LINK GOES HERE].